Thesonofmann/100-days-of-java/README.md

 Day 7: 8/29/2023: Java Recursion(Using a method to call itself to solve cummulative/permutation in maths) Day 8: 8/30/2023: Object Oriented Programming: Classes, Objects, Accessing Attributes(class representation of variable) Day 9: 8/31/2023: Java Class Constructor
+Day 10: 9/1/2023: A java function that takes two integer variables(attributes) and multiplies them Day 11: 9/2/2023: